PanPey/Food-Ordering-System/README.md

 # Food-Ordering-System

-A simple MEAN stack based full stack web application.
+A full stack web application created using MEAN stack.